fusion809/artwork/README.md

 * GChemPaint
 * JChemPaint

 can't.
-Namely they cannot have the molecule imported by name.
+For starters, they cannot have the molecule imported by name.

 If you like the artwork here please consider starring this repository and/or upvoting the artwork on openDesktop.org.